Ask a Boss: ‘I Can’t Stand My Co-worker!’

 I don’t need chastisement — I’m not proud of how I’ve handled our relationship in the past.
 Since it began, I’ve grown, been promoted, and am poised to enter upper management within the corporation.
 Karen will be returning from maternity leave in a few weeks.
 When she comes back, I’d like to handle our relationship more professionally, but I could use advice on how to get past the personality conflicts and the agony of agitation.

-Ah, work — it’s second only to families in forcing us to spend time we people we’d rather not be in close contact with.
+Ah, work — it’s second only to families in forcing us to spend time with people we’d rather not be in close contact with.

 But the thing to keep in mind here is that part of what you’re being paid for at work is to get along reasonably well with your co-workers.
 That doesn’t mean that you have to be BFFs with everyone, but it does mean that you need to be reasonably polite and not freeze people out, no matter how annoying they are.
 It sounds like previously you figured that if you didn’t like Karen, you didn’t need to interact with her.
 But in a professional sense, you’re not being asked to form a social judgment about her, and it doesn’t much matter how you personally feel about her.
 Professionally, what matters is that you treat her with a reasonable amount of civility and respect — regardless of what you might feel internally — just because that’s a basic expectation at work.